junxit/us-congress-bills-111/metadata.md

 - 2010-12-07 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 Without written report.
 - 2010-12-07 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 Without written report.
 - 2010-12-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 678.
+- 2010-12-16 — By Senator Lieberman from Committee on Homeland Security and Governmental Affairs filed written report.
+Report No. 111-372.
+- 2010-12-16 — By Senator Lieberman from Committee on Homeland Security and Governmental Affairs filed written report.
+Report No. 111-372.
+- 2010-12-16 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S10359-10364; text as passed Senate: CR S10359-10364)
+- 2010-12-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S10359-10364; text as passed Senate: CR S10359-10364)